iaphub/react-native-iaphub/README.md

       ]
     );
   }
-  // The payment has been deferred (awaiting approval from parental control) else if (err.code == "deferred_payment") {
+  // The payment has been deferred (its final status is pending external action such as 'Ask to Buy') else if (err.code == "deferred_payment") {
     Alert.alert(
       "Purchase awaiting approval",
-      "Your purchase is awaiting approval from the parental control" );
+      "Your purchase has been processed but is awaiting approval" );
   }
   /*